AnalyticsArtist/GettingCleaningData/CodeBook.md

 * tBodyGyroJerk-min()-X:  Smallest value in array of tBodyGyroJerk for X
 * tBodyGyroJerk-min()-Y:  Smallest value in array of tBodyGyroJerk for Y
 * tBodyGyroJerk-min()-Z:  Smallest value in array of tBodyGyroJerk for Z
-* tBodyGyroJerk-sma():  Signal magnitude area of tBodyGyroJerk for
+* tBodyGyroJerk-sma():  Signal magnitude area of tBodyGyroJerk
 * tBodyGyroJerk-energy()-X:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyGyroJerk for X
 * tBodyGyroJerk-energy()-Y:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyGyroJerk for Y
 * tBodyGyroJerk-energy()-Z:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyGyroJerk for Z